Provable Distributional Value Iteration under Partial Observability: Distributional Point-Based Value Iteration

-This step mirrors the cross-sum and maximize operation in PBVI, except each summand is a distributional mixture rather than a scalar $\alpha-$vector.
-Summing those best subnormalized distributions across all observations recovers a full next-step return distribution.
+This mirrors the cross-sum and maximize operation in PBVI: for each action, we keep the best projected $\hat{\psi}$-vector per observation and sum across observations to recover a full next-step return distribution for that action at belief $b$.
+We store this set of maximizing $\hat{\psi}$-vectors in $\Gamma^{b,t}_a$.

 Finally, for each belief $b$, we pick the best action's distribution by